salina-nakarmi/dsa-queue-simulator/README.md

 # Traffic Queue Simulator

-A real-time traffic(self generated vehicles) intersection simulation that simulates traffic flow at a four-way intersection with traffic lights and multiple lanes.
+A real-time traffic intersection simulation that simulates traffic flow at a four-way intersection with traffic lights and multiple lanes.
 The simulation demonstrates vehicle movement, lane changing, and traffic light management for optimal traffic flow.

-## DEMO
+Vehicles are self-generated, and the simulation uses a queue-based system for traffic management.

 ![Traffic Simulation Demo](./assets/images/traffic.gif)

 ## Features